-You should rest at home.
+You need to rest at home.
 The sedation lasts longer than you might think.
-In the first 24 hours you should not:
+Please follow these instructions for the first 24 hours after sedation.

-- drive a car, or ride a bicycle
+- do not drive a car or ride a bicycle

-- operate machinery, or do anything needing skill or judgement
+- do not use machinery or do anything that involves skill or judgement

-- make any important decisions, sign contracts or legal documents
+- do not sign contracts or other legal documents

 Contact your GP or go to the nearest A&E if: